svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/understanding-signatures-draft.md

 ***TODO: Question: Added this concept section based on fantastic source material from Rome -- thought we should publish it.
 Useful?
 May be good to associate it with a flow diagram - like the one for address encoding: https://ripple.com/build/accounts/#address-encoding.
 Address both single and multi-sign flows.***

-In the SGY Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
+In the RCP Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
 A digital signature is created based on a [key pair](cryptographic-keys.html) associated with the transaction's sending account.

-Here's an overview of some of the more common signature-related fields used in the SGY Ledger.
+Here's an overview of some of the more common signature-related fields used in the RCP Ledger.

 ***TODO: address from Ryan: Where would you see these fields?
 Either address in text -- or ensure that this is answered via the flow diagram discussed below.***